Scoping

 Unfortunately, it looks too good to be true...
 What's the catch ?
 Where is the tradeoff ?

-To make this possible, it use a typestate pattern, but some of the types are hard to access as a user as they defined deep in the generated i18n module.
-This makes it difficult to write the type of a scoped context or a scoped locale.
+To make this possible, it uses a typestate pattern, but some of the types are hard to access as a user as they are defined deep in the generated i18n

 Yes.
-This is the path to the struct holding the keys of namespace.subkeys.
+This is the path to the struct holding the keys of namespace.subkeys

 Maybe in the future there will be a macro to write this horrible path for you, but I don't think it is really needed for now.